Department Learning Goals

 - We value making research data and resources more transparent, reproducible, and accessible, when appropriate and/or possible.

-- We value the inclusion of contributions from scholars of marginalized identities.
+- We value the inclusion of contributions from scholars of different backgrounds and perspectives.

 Our Departmental Learning Goals: